Subscribe to Holistic

 7. Candida overgrowth

 The overgrowth of Candida yeast is extremely common in our society and it too alters and disrupts the functioning of neurotransmitters.
+Other unfriendly organisms like bacteria and parasites may interfere in neurotransmitter function as well.

 8. Food allergies and sensitivities